haskellstudio/varx/README.md

 ### Subscribing

-In many cases, we can use `bindTo` to connect an `Observer` to an `Observable`.
+As we've seen, we can use `text.subscribe(someObserver)` to connect an `Observer` to an `Observable`.
 But what if we want to execute some piece of code whenever an `Observable` emits a new value?
-Simple: You just `subscribe` to the `Observable`:
+Simple: You just pass a lambda to `subscribe`:

 ```cpp
 DisposeBag disposeBag;